Leipzig/Halle Airport: Development since 2000

-In October 2016, DHL inaugurated a major expansion to its freight facilities at the airport.
+In October 2016, DHL started major expansion of its freight facilities at the airport.
 Two new cargo terminals increased handling capacity by 50 percent.

-As of April 2018, the largest passenger airline at Leipzig/Halle Airport measured by weekly departures is Condor with 55 outgoing flights per week.
-For this purpose, three Airbus A321 aircraft are stationed at the airport.
+In April 2018, the largest passenger airline at Leipzig/Halle Airport measured by weekly departures was Condor with 55 outgoing flights per week.
+The airline had stationed three Airbus A321 aircraft at the airport.
 The second-largest airline was Small Planet Airlines (Germany) with 18 outgoing flights per week.
 The airline stationed an Airbus A320 aircraft to serve several leisure destinations for TUI Group.
 It was followed by SunExpress Deutschland which operated 15 weekly departures and stationed for this a Boeing 737 aircraft at the airport.

 In August 2018, DHL announced further expansion of its facilities at the airport.
-Beside an enlargement of the apron, a new pilot training center was also planned.
+In addition to enlarging the apron, a new pilot training center was also planned.
 The number of employees was to increase from 5700 to 6000.
 At the same time, EAT Leipzig announced that they would add five used Airbus A330 freighters to their fleet, for a total of 36 aircraft.
 Also in August 2018, the Russian Volga-Dnepr Group announced plans to launch a new German freight subsidiary based at the airport.
 As of 2021, there were up to 170 nighttime take offs and landings for cargo operations.

-In 2018, the airport holding and DHL extended an agreement for the latter to maintain a freight hub in Leipzig/Halle until at least 2019.
+In 2018, the airport and DHL extended an agreement for the latter to maintain a freight hub in Leipzig/Halle until at least 2019.

-In October 2024, Ryanair announced the termination of all routes at three German airports including Leipzig/Halle, citing high operational costs.
-In October 2025, Condor announced to close their base at the airport with immediate effect, handing over a downsized network to sister carrier Marabu.
+In October 2024, Ryanair announced the termination of all routes at three German airports including Leipzig/Halle, citing high operating costs.
+In October 2025, Condor announced the closure of its base at the airport with immediate effect, handing over a downsized network to sister carrier Marabu.

 Facilities

 Terminal

 The modern airport terminal structure extends over the adjacent motorway and railway.
 It integrates the main car park as well as the check-in-facilities and is connected to a pier equipped with six jet bridges as well as several apron stands.
-Due to its compact design, it provides short walking distances.
+Due to its compact design, walking distances at the airport are short.
 The airport terminal has immigration facilities for international flights but no international transfer area.